GST Rates In India: Comprehensive Guide

 • Livestock: Live animals (excluding horses meant for racing) including poultry, fish, worms, silk cocoons, and their eggs.

-• Certain Food Items: Milk, curd, lassi, butter milk, cheese (excluding processed cheese), honey, jaggery, and agricultural implements.
+• Certain Food Items: Milk, curd, lassi, buttermilk, cheese (excluding processed cheese), honey, jaggery, and agricultural implements.

 • Essential Supplies: Salt, unbranded cereals, and educational supplies like maps, globes, and charts.